Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: Appendix

-where $\hat{H}_{SS}$ is the total Hamiltonian of all nuclear interactions excluding Zeeman.
-Thus, NSS absorption at a given spin temperature is proportional to the rate of NSS warm up induced by an OMF.
+where $\hat{H}_{SS}$ is the total Hamiltonian of all nuclear interactions excluding Zeeman \cite{CH11Spin2017}.
+Thus, NSS absorption at a given spin temperature is proportional to the rate of NSS warm-up induced by an OMF.

 $T_w(f)$ can be extracted from the experiments described in Section~\ref{sec:protocol} in a following way.
 Following Ref.~\cite{OO}, Ch.~5 we can write a detailed balance equation for the inverse nuclear spin temperature $\beta=1/k_B\Theta_N$ in the presence of the OMF: